windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 >
 > A child item is an item that has a parent item, such as an attachment item with a parent regular item.
 A standalone item is an item that does not have a parent item.
 Attachment items may be either child items or standalone items.

-The `Item` class has the following important properties and methods:
+Key properties and methods include:

 - `itemType`: the type of the item.
 For example, `book`, `journalArticle`, `attachment`, `note`, etc.
 - `parentItem`: the parent item of the item.
 A standalone item has a `null` parent.